 While your academic advisor will help you plan your course schedule to ensure you achieve your graduation goals, your faculty mentor will be the “go to” person to help you learn more about your major field and the types of professional development experiences that can help you transition to your chosen field successfully after graduation.
 Click here to learn more aobut Faculty Mentors.

 To ensure you have a successful transition into your major when you declare, you will be required to attend at least one Major Orientation Session prior to receiving your ALT PIN to register for the following semester.
 During the Major Orientation Session, you will learn more about major curriculum requirements, what types of internships students do, and what types of careers graduates pursue.
 You will also learn more about the opportunities that are available outside the classroom (like clubs, networking events, etc.) to develop professional skills and connections in your chosen field.

 Since most students will declare in the spring semester of their sophomore year, we will offer Major Orientation Sessions during the spring semester.
-The sessions will take place from February 1 – 15, 2017.
+The sessions will tentatively take place February 5-15, 2018 and March 1-8, 2018.
 Please note that attendance will be taken at each Major Orientation Session, so please bring your Lehigh ID card.

 Have additional questions?
 Check out the FAQs below or stop by the CBE Undergraduate Programs Office for help.
 We look forward to talking with you!